 - You don’t need any special equipment to practice yoga — just a mat and some comfortable clothing.

-Yoga can be quite physically demanding, and even experienced yogis can find themselves pushed to their limits in some of the more advanced classes.
+Yoga can be quite physically demanding, and even experienced yogis will find themselves pushed to their limits in some of the more advanced classes.

-Yoga is not a religion, but it is often associated with Hinduism and Buddhism.
-Yoga is a spiritual practice that can be beneficial for people of all religions.
+While it is often associated with Hinduism and Buddhism, yoga is not a religion.
+It is, however, a spiritual practice that can be beneficial for everyone.

 Yoga is a system of physical and mental exercises that originated in India.
-The word yoga comes from the Sanskrit root yuj, which means “to yoke” or “to unite.”
-Yoga is a way to join together the body, mind, and spirit.
+The word “yoga” comes from the Sanskrit root “yuj”, which means “to unite”, so yoga is a way to unite the body, mind, and spirit.

 There is no one way to practice yoga, and there are many different types of yoga.
-Some people practice yoga for the physical benefits, while others practice for the mental and emotional benefits.
-There is no right or wrong way to practice yoga, and anyone can benefit from it.
+Some people practice yoga primarily for the physical benefits, while others practice it mostly for the mental and emotional components.

-You Have to Be Flexible to Do Yoga
+Myth #4: You Have to Be Flexible to Practice Yoga

 One of the most common misconceptions about yoga is that you have to be flexible to do it.
 This couldn’t be further from the truth!
 Yoga is for everyone, regardless of your level of flexibility.